kexiZeroing/kexiZeroing.github.io/src/blog/get-started-with-langchain.md

    */
 };
 ```

+> Suppose you have a set of documents and want to summarize their content. **Map-reduce** operations are essential for efficient task decomposition and parallel processing.
+In the map step, the documents are split into batches, and each document is summarized individually using a LLM.
+Then, in the reduce step, those individual summaries are consolidated into a single global summary.
+The map step is typically parallelized over the input documents.

 ### LangChain Expression Language (LCEL)
 LangChain Expression Language is a declarative system designed for easily building multi-step computational chains, from simple prototypes to complex, production-level applications.
 It simplifies the process of setting up complex computational tasks by allowing users to state “what” outcome is needed rather than detailing “how” to achieve it.